FekraSolutions/Remote-Virtual-Assistance/blogs/ClinicERPEN1.md

 A clean clinic management software design prioritizes structural simplicity.
 Front-desk workflows should operate on a unified plane where fundamental details—such as Date, Time, Patient Name, Age, ID, Phone number, and Email—are mapped clearly alongside corporate details like Tax Number, Registration Number, and Company Address.

 When your billing fields, scheduling components, and patient records live natively in a single dashboard component, it removes the cognitive load from the receptionist.
 They no longer need to execute complex navigation paths; they can simply search or type names, phone numbers, or IDs smoothly in real-time.
 This structural logic is at the core of advanced systems today.
-To see this fast, clean interface in action, you can explore the live system directly at the ClinicERP Web Dashboard App.
+To see this fast, clean interface in action, you can explore the live system directly at the <a href="https://clinic-erp-frontend.vercel.app/login">ClinicERP Web Dashboard App</a>.

 ### Eliminating Errors in Communication Fields